bbehrman10/HyperSDKPost/README.md

 With that we can move onto the registry.

 ### Registry
 From here we can go into our registry directory and make a `registry.go` file.
 The main piece of the registry file is to "register" all the different actions and authentication methods used on your chain.
-We start my defining our 2 registries.
+We start my defining our two registries.
 Note we are using HyperSDK's provided codec & chain libraries here.

     consts.ActionRegistry = codec.NewTypeParser[chain.Action, *warp.Message]()
     consts.AuthRegistry = codec.NewTypeParser[chain.Auth, *warp.Message]()